You have read 1 out of 2 of your free reviews

 An impeccably balanced, symphonic masterclass

 The line between experience and ordeal is a boundary routinely tested by the modern tasting menu.
 When the format soars, as it does here, it can be like a symphony.
-The latest in chef-patron Stuart Ralston’s Edinburgh mini-empire, Lyla occupies the townhouse site of the late Paul Kitching’s 21212.
+A recent addition to chef-patron Stuart Ralston’s Edinburgh mini-empire, Lyla occupies the townhouse site of the late Paul Kitching’s 21212.
 A profound sense of occasion lives on, and the standard of service is unimpeachable throughout as the team delivers Ralston's signature 10-course experience.
 Guests are swept upstairs to a beautifully appointed drawing room for Champagne and canapés, which may include an immaculately presented lobster croustade – a masterful balance of crisp, buttery pastry, sweet crustacean flesh and ruby cod’s roe.
 Expectations set, an enthusiastic introduction follows via the towering, glass-fronted ageing fridges.
 Downstairs, a sumptuous dining room awaits, blending into an entirely open kitchen at the rear.
-Bright linens against contrasting, dark drapes and...
+Bright linens against contrasting, dark drapes a...

 The line between experience and ordeal is a boundary routinely tested by the modern tasting menu.
 When the format soars, as it does here, it can be like a symphony.
-The latest in chef-patron Stuart Ralston’s Edinburgh mini-empire, Lyla occupies the townhouse site of the late Paul Kitching’s 21212.
+A recent addition to chef-patron Stuart Ralston’s Edinburgh mini-empire, Lyla occupies the townhouse site of the late Paul Kitching’s 21212.
 A profound sense of occasion lives on, and the standard of service is unimpeachable throughout as the team delivers Ralston's signature 10-course experience.

 Guests are swept upstairs to a beautifully appointed drawing room for Champagne and canapés, which may include an immaculately presented lobster croustade – a masterful balance of crisp, buttery pastry, sweet crustacean flesh and ruby cod’s roe.
 Expectations set, an enthusiastic introduction follows via the towering, glass-fronted ageing fridges.
 Downstairs, a sumptuous dining room awaits, blending into an entirely open kitchen at the rear.
 Bright linens against contrasting, dark drapes and precise, warm lighting give a calm, welcoming intimacy, with a stage-like view of the serene culinary theatrics occurring nearby.